If you don’t have much credit history or need to improve your score, there are many ways to go about this.

 What are Customers Saying about Kikoff?

-Kikoff’s file with the Better Business Bureau (BBB) opened on July 13, 2021.
-Kikoff is rated C+ with 1.52/5 stars by the BBB.
-Most of the negative reviews are geared toward confusion about the service and/or limited customer service.
+Most negative reviews are geared toward confusion about the service and/or limited customer service.
+One person mailed a money order, learned Kikoff doesn’t accept money orders and then said the money order disappeared.
 There appear to be quite a few customers who sign up assuming that uses for the $750 revolving credit limit would be a bit more flexible.
-Other people said they never signed up for the service at all, or tried to cancel once they found out the limited scope of the service.
+Other people said they never signed up for the service at all or tried to cancel once they found out the limited scope of the service.
 Some tried to stop payments and ended up hurting their credit scores.

 There have been a few people who’ve benefitted from Kikoff’s service:

-Trustpilot ratings have them at a 3.5/5.
-About 50% were 5-star ratings, and 44% were 1-star ratings.
+Trustpilot ratings have them at a 4/5.
+About 76% were five-star ratings, and 13% were one-star ratings.

 Not everyone on TrustPilot has had such a positive experience:

-READ MORE: Credit Score Statistics
+READ MORE: Credit score statistics

 Is Kikoff a Scam?

 Kikoff is not a scam.
 It is a legitimate company that will help you boost your credit score.
-But it will only help you if your score is already significantly damaged, or you’re just starting out with credit.
+But it will only help you if your score is already significantly damaged or you’re just starting with credit.
 If you already have good to excellent credit, it won’t be worth the service fee because your score will only increase by a handful of points.

-Also, keep in mind that while Kikoff is issuing you a line of credit, you technically can’t use it to buy day-to-day items like groceries.
+Pro tip: Keep in mind that while Kikoff is issuing you a line of credit, you technically can’t use it to buy day-to-day items like groceries.
 It’s really only a credit line on paper.
 There is not much in the Kikoff store right now that’s worth buying.

-What are Some Other Credit-Builder Loan Options?
+More Credit-Builder Loan Options?

 The Bottom Line